Australian humpback dolphin: Food and foraging

 These dolphins are known to be opportunistic, generalist feeders, eating a wide variety of coastal-estuarine and inshore reef fish.
 Feeding may occur in a variety of habitats (mangroves, sandy-bottom estuaries, seagrass meadows, and inshore coral reefs) and involve animals dispersed over wide areas or tight groups targeting localized prey.
 These marine mammals are occasionally seen chasing fish into shallows and beaching themselves to catch their prey.

 Conservation and management

 There is no global population estimate but subpopulation estimates are in the low hundreds.
 Due to their coastal distribution, Australian humpback dolphins are vulnerable to a variety of threats including incidental captures in gill nets and shark nets set for bather protection, habitat loss and degradation, vessel strikes, pollution, and climate change.
 With an official species name, the new Aussie dolphin will have a greater chance of receiving special conservation treatment.

 Behaviour

-Australian humpback dolphins have been observed strand-feeding.
+Australian humpback dolphins have been observed strand feeding, as described for the Indian Ocean humpback dolphin.

 They are generally shy and elusive and tend to keep their distance from boats.
-Humpback dolphins have been observed to display mating courtship between Australian snubfin dolphins.
+Humpback dolphins have been observed to display mating courtship with Australian snubfin dolphins.